0xwetzo/ERC6909-Indexer/README.md

 It is not optimized for speed and high throughput, but it is light and efficient.
 Therefore, it is designed for internal or restricted use rather than exposed to the public.

+### Limitations

+While it should work with most ERC6909 tokens, special tokens with specific features like rebasing, or who implement `Mint` and `Burn` events on top of the `Transfer` event may create inconsistent results.
+Here we consider that all balance changes emit a `Transfer` event.

 ## Installation

 ```bash